yasiSriLanka/Film-Type-Proposal-09.2023/README.md

 1. The most profitable genre is horror/mystery/thriller.
 2. The most profitable months to release a film are June and July.
 3. The most profitable directors are Henry Joost, Ariel Shulman, David F. Sandberg, Pierre Coffin, Christopher Landon, James DeMonaco, M. Night Shyamalan, James Wan, Damien Chazelle, and Jake Kasdan.
-4. The most profitable run time is over two hours, specifically from 134-137 minutes.
+4. The most profitable run time is over two hours, derived average run length of 134-137 minutes.